-Many modern cars are a bit dingy on the inside and BMW seems to have turned this into an art form.
+Many modern cars are a bit dull on the inside and BMW seems to have turned this into an art form.
 To stave off depression, you should brighten up the seat materials, though your options depend greatly on what specification you’ve gone for.

 Ditch the black cloth or black leather and head for Oyster (white) leather to transform the cabin into a far more inviting space.
 If you’re really brave and your specification allows, Coral (red) is an even bolder statement, though it may be of limited second hand appeal.